 List faculty who would teach in the program, indicating rank, appointment status, highest degree earned, date and field of highest degree, professional experience, and affiliations with other campus programs.
 Note: For all proposed graduate degree programs, there must be a minimum of five full-time faculty members with the appropriate terminal degree.
 (Coded Memo EP&R 85-20)

-This list is not a full representation of all faculty who have interest in teaching in this program.
-We have only listed faculty who teaching specific courses in the near future.
+This list is not a full representation of all faculty who have expressed interest in teaching in this program.
+We have only listed faculty who have shown interest in teaching specific courses in the near future.
 The list includes faculty from four different colleges (Arts and Humanities, Health and Human Services, Science and Mathematics and Social Sciences) representing every rank offered.

 Africana Studies Program and the Theater and Dance Department